-Americans with Disabilities Act (ADA) Consulting

-Description This proposal aims to hire a consultant as staff augmentation to evaluate and facilitate enhancements to Nebraska's support of the ADA as it relates to eligibility, case management and service provision.
+Americans s with Disabilities Act (ADA) Consulting Description This proposal aims to hire a consultant as staff augmentation to evaluate and facilitate enhancements to Nebraska's support of the ADA as it relates to eligibility, case management and service provision.
 This proposal would affect all populations accessing these services regardless of funding type, including Aged & Disabled Waiver, Behavioral Health Regions, or Medicaid state plan services.
 Timeframe Consultant services are anticipated to be onboarded within 90 days of this spend plan initiative being approved and will be in place for up to 18 months.
 How it enhances or expands Medicaid HCBS Funding will enhance the state's ability to provide effective and integrated community-based living options that prevents the need for institutional care.
 A consultant/project manager will facilitate the implementation of identified strategies, which will all be aimed at enhancing Nebraska's options to identify populations and provide appropriate support to their local communities.
 Nebraska requests approval for this spend plan activity for up to \$900,000.
-Nebraska may seek underlying authority approval for 50% administrative FFP match rate for this activity, resulting in approximately \$500,000 in HCBS ARPA costs and \$500,000 in administrative FFP.
+Nebraska may seek underlying authority approval for 50 percent administrative FFP match rate for this activity, resulting in approximately \$500,000 in HCBS ARPA costs and \$500,000 in administrative FFP.
 Initiative Sustainability Beyond 2024 This initiative will not create sustainability concerns, as consultation is not expected to last beyond the allowable spending period.
-Additional Information (10/2022) The project, as submitted with the April 2022 submission was approved by CMS effective August 23, 2022.
+Additional Information (10/2022) The project, as submitted with the April 2022 submission, was approved by CMS effective August 23, 2022.
 Nebraska submitted this updated project description with the July 2022 spending plan submission.
-Progress Update (1/2023) The project is underway in planning phase and is evaluating opportunities to strengthen ADA compliance through initiatives such as: CCBHCs, Level 1 Screening, Discharge Assessment, and Congregate care licensing improvements.
+Progress Update (1/2023) The project is underway in planning phase and is evaluating opportunities to strengthen ADA compliance through initiatives such as: CCBHCs, Level 1 Screening, Discharge Assessment, and Congregate Care Licensing improvements.
+Progress Update (7/2023) DHHS continues to hold monthly meetings and work on deliverables has begun.
+The Level 1 screen report was submitted to DHHS on June 30, 2023.